 COMPONETS OF THE LSAT The Law School Admission Test (LSAT) is a standardized exam designed to assess the reading comprehension, logical reasoning, and analytical reasoning skills essential for success in law school.
 It consists of multiple-choice questions and a writing sample, with each section serving a specific purpose in evaluating a candidate's aptitude for legal studies.
 The LSAT is comprised of four 35-minute test sections.
-Between the second and third sections, there is a 10-minute intermission.
-Please note that those with accommodations may have additional time.
-Starting August 2024, the LSAT will consist of two Logical Reason (LR) sections, One Reading Comprehension (RC) section, and one unsecured section of either LR or RC.
+Between the second and third sections, there is a 10-minute intermission. \Please note that those with accommodations may have additional time.
+As of August 2024, the LSAT consists of two Logical Reason (LR) sections, One Reading Comprehension (RC) section, and one unsecured section of either LR or RC.
 COMPONENTS OF THE LSAT EXPLAINED Logical Reasoning: This section of the exam will test your ability to critically evaluate and analyze arguments.
 You'll be presented with short passages and asked to identify assumptions, draw conclusions, and recognize logical flaws within the arguments.
-Analytical Reasoning (Logic Games): This section assesses your ability to understand the structure of relationships and draw conclusions about them.
-You'll encounter various logic games that require you to organize information, make deductions, and solve complex puzzles within a set of rules.
-Please note that beginning August 2024, this section will not be included in the exam.
 Reading Comprehension: This section measures your ability to understand and analyze complex texts similar to those encountered in law school.
 You'll be asked questions about the main ideas, details, and structures of the passages provided, demonstrating your comprehension and critical reading skills.
 Writing Sample: While the LSAT writing sample is not scored, they are heavily considered by law school admission committees when reviewing prospective applicants' applications.
 The writing sample provides law schools with an example of your ability to construct a reasoned argument and communicate effectively.
 You'll be given a prompt and asked to present a well-reasoned argument supporting or opposing a given position.
 FINANCING YOUR LEGAL EDUCATION